JanMiksovsky/emojese/ReadMe.md

 - Strive for easy recognition and recall.
 Try to minimize the amount of what must be learned.
 - Be a natural extension of current emoji use.
+- Start with basic words friends use in text messages.
 - Be usable on existing devices.
 Pick emoji already in use (or arriving imminently).
 Use emoji as is; they cannot be rotated, resized, etc.

 ## Be inclusive